Utah's Boating Under the Influence (BUI) Laws and Penalties

 Most states have laws that specifically criminalize boating under the influence (BUI).
 But Utah has taken a different approach.
 Utah doesn't have separate BUI laws.
 Instead, law enforcement prosecutes BUI under the Utah DUI statutes.
 So the DUI statutes apply to boaters and motorists alike.

-Who Can Arrest Me for Boating Under the Influence?
+Who Can Make an Arrest for Boating Under the Influence in Utah?

 In Utah, police officers aren't the only ones that can investigate and arrest for BUI.
 Utah Division of Wildlife Resources Officers and other park rangers also have the authority to make arrests if they are POST (Peace Officer Standards and Training) certified.